Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-A challenge for pixel-level adaptation is to simultaneously transform source image properties at higher and lower semantic levels.
-We argue that proper incorporation of vision insights is needed to tackle this.
-In Section~\ref{sec:appflow}, we present pixel-level adaptation by image translation and synthesization that can make use of vision concepts to deal with different factors of variation, such as photometric or perspective transformations (Figure \ref{fig:teasar}).\footnote{Our framework is unsupervised DA in the sense that we don't require a recognition label from the target domain for training, but it demands for additional annotations to inject insights from vision concepts.} To handle low-level transformations, we propose an attribute-conditioned CycleGAN that extends \cite{zhu2017unpaired} to generate multiple target images with different attributes.
-To handle high-level identity-preserving pose transformations, we propose to use a warping-based image synthesization, such as appearance flow~\cite{zhou2016view}.
-To overcome semantic gaps between synthetic and real images, we propose a generalization of appearance flow with sparse keypoints as a domain bridge.
+A challenge for pixel-level DA is to simultaneously transform source image properties at multiple semantic levels.
+In Section~\ref{sec:appflow}, we present pixel-level DA by image transformations that make use of vision concepts to deal with different variation factors, such as photometric or geometric transformations (\Fig{fig:teasar}),\footnote{Our framework is unsupervised DA in the sense that we don't require recognition labels from the target domain for training, but it uses side annotations to inject insights from vision concepts for pixel-level adaptation.} for recognition in surveillance domain.
+To handle low-level transformations, we propose an attribute-conditioned CycleGAN ({\accgan}) that extends \cite{zhu2017unpaired} to generate multiple target images with different attributes.
+To handle high-level identity-preserving pose transformations, we use an appearance flow (AF)~\cite{zhou2016view}, an warping-based image synthesis tool.
+To reduce semantic gaps between synthetic and real images, we propose a generalization of AF with 2D keypoints~\cite{li2016deep} as a domain bridge.

-In Section~\ref{sec:exp}, we evaluate our framework on surveillance images of the comprehensive cars (CompCars) dataset~\cite{yang2015large} by defining an experimental protocol with web images as labeled source domain and surveillance images as unlabeled target domain.
-We propose to handle explicitly specified, nameable factors of variation such as pose and lighting through pixel-level DA, while other non-specified nuisance factors are handled by feature-level DA.
-We achieve $\mathbf{84.69}\%$ top-1 accuracy, reducing error by $\mathbf{66.0}\%$ from a model trained only on the source domain.
-We present ablation studies to demonstrate the importance of each adaptation component by extensively evaluating performances with various mixes of components.
-We further validate the effectiveness of our proposed feature-level DA methods on standard UDA benchmarks, achieving state-of-the-art error rates on three out of four experimental settings.
+In Section~\ref{sec:exp}, we evaluate our framework on car recognition in surveillance images from the comprehensive cars (CompCars) dataset~\cite{yang2015large}.
+We define an experimental protocol with web images as labeled source domain and surveillance images as unlabeled target domain.
+We explicitly handle nameable factors of variation such as pose and lighting through pixel-level DA, while other nuisance factors are handled by feature-level DA.
+As in Table~\ref{fig:teasar_small}, we achieve $\mathbf{84.20}\%$ accuracy, reducing error by $\mathbf{64.9}\%$ from a model trained only on the source domain.
+We present ablation studies to demonstrate the importance of each adaptation component by extensively evaluating performances with various mixtures of components.
+We further validate the effectiveness of our proposed feature-level DA methods on standard UDA benchmarks, namely digits and traffic signs~\cite{ganin2016domain} and office-31~\cite{saenko2010adapting}, achieving state-of-the-art recognition performance.